Cirkit Designer Logo

 Troubleshooting and FAQs

-Common Issues and Solutions
+Common Issues and Solutions:

-1. Motor Not Vibrating
+1. Motor Not Vibrating:

 • Cause: Insufficient power supply or incorrect wiring.

-2. Weak or No Vibration
+2. Weak or No Vibration:

-• Solution: Increase the PWM duty cycle or check the power supply voltage.
+• Solution: Increase the PWM duty cycle or ensure the supply voltage is within the specified range.

-4. Electrical Noise in Circuit
+4. Noise in Circuit:

-• Cause: Motor operation causing voltage fluctuations.
+• Cause: Motor operation causing electrical noise.